Can a Buyer Work With Multiple Real Estate Agents?

 Can a Buyer Work with Multiple Real Estate Agents

-Can a Buyer Work with Multiple Agents?
+Can a Buyer Work With Multiple Agents?

-Should Buyers Work with Multiple Real Estate Agents?
+Should Buyers Work With Multiple Real Estate Agents?

 Can a Buyer Work with Multiple Real Estate Agents - Pros and Cons

-Finding a home and getting to the closing table can take time, a lot of time, energy, and money on the buyer’s part and an agent’s part too.
-Real estate agents usually only get paid when they successfully sell a home.
-So from a real estate agent’s perspective buyers should only work with one agent.
+Finding a home and getting to the closing table can take time — sometimes a lot of time, effort, energy, and money — on both the buyer’s part and the agent’s part.
+Real estate agents typically only get paid when a transaction successfully closes.

 Are you entering the home buying market and wonder if you can work with multiple real estate agents?
 If so this article is for you! #realestate Click to Tweet

-Pros of Working with Multiple Agents
+Pros of Working With Multiple Agents

 Areas of Expertise

-Different Information
+Different Information and Approaches

-Cons of Working with Multiple Agents
+Cons of Working With Multiple Agents

-Wasting Time
+Wasted Time

-Commitment
+Lack of Commitment

-No Rapport
+No Rapport or Strategy

 Final Thoughts

-Just because a buyer can work with multiple agents doesn’t mean they should.
-Buying and selling real estate is a full-time job.
-A job only licensed real estate agents know how to do effectively.
-Buyers can certainly work with multiple agents and the agent who finds them a home “wins,” but is the buyer really winning?
+Just because a buyer can work with multiple real estate agents doesn’t mean they should.
+Buying and selling real estate is a full-time job, and it’s a job licensed real estate agents are trained to do.

 Please consider spreading the word and sharing; Can a Buyer Work With Multiple Real Estate Agents?